risawitama/verbose-potato/README.md

-## I went on a date last night with a girl from the zoo.
-It was great.
-She’s a keeper.
+## Did you hear about the scientist who was lab partners with a pot of boiling water?
+He had a very esteemed colleague.